BigDataIA-Fall2023-Team2/Assignment1/part1/Readme.md

 ```

 The code checks if the value of the variable library_option is equal to "Nougat."
-Within this "Nougat" section, the code checks multiple conditions before proceeding with certain actions:
+Within this "Nougat" section, the code checks multiple conditions before proceeding ahead :

 a.
-It first checks if the collab_link variable is not empty.
-This variable seems to represent a link or URL related to Google Colab.
+It first checks if the collab_link variable is empty.
+This variable represents the URL related to Google Colab.

 b.
-Next, it checks two conditions within an if statement:
-It checks if input_type_option is equal to 'Link' and if file_link is not empty.
-This condition seems to be related to how the input data is provided.
-Alternatively, it checks if input_type_option is equal to 'Upload a PDF' and if uploaded_file is not None.
+Next, it checks two conditions within - It checks if input_type_option is equal to 'Link' and if file_link is not empty.
+Alternatively, it checks if input_type_option is equal to 'Upload a PDF' and if uploaded_file is not provided.
 This condition suggests that the script can handle two different ways of providing input data: via a link or by uploading a PDF file.

 c.
-If both conditions in step 2b are met, it proceeds with the following actions:
-It calculates the current time as the start_time.
 It uses a PDF reader (PyPDF) to count the number of pages in the PDF file provided.
 It sends HTTP requests to a specified collab_link for each page of the PDF file.
 This involves setting up headers and parameters for the requests.
 For each page, it sends a POST request with the PDF page content as a file.
 If the response status code is 200 (indicating success), it prints the page number and the response content.
 If a request fails (status code other than 200), it retries the request up to three times before giving up.
 Failed requests are printed with the status code and response content.
 If, after three retries, a request still fails, it displays an error message indicating that multiple requests have failed.
 The script also measures and displays the time taken for this process.
 If any of the conditions in step 2 are not met, the script does not perform any actions (indicated by the "pass" statement).
-If the collab_link is empty, it displays an error message instructing the user to provide a localtunnel link to a Google Colab instance running the "nougat_api."

 ```